Old Mother Riley in Paris: Synopsis

 Old Mother Riley is sacked from her job as a step cleaner at the office where her daughter Kitty works.
-She goes home to make steak and kidney pudding for their lodger, Joe, who is vaguely engaged to Kitty, but distractedly pours castor oil into the gravy, with amusing results.
-Jo is not sure he wants to be tied down to Kitty (or her impossible mother) and arranges for his travel agency employers to post him to Paris for six months, much to Kitty's discomfiture.
-While changing a light bulb, Old Mother Riley has a fall from a stepladder, resulting in her hospitalisation: keen to claim the maximum amount on her insurance she alters her medical records for the worse, only to be carried off for an emergency operation when the doctors see how much appears to be "wrong" with her.
-However, the ruse works: just as bailiffs are arriving to remove all Old Mother Riley's furniture, her insurance agent arrives with £250 in cash, which she uses to pay off her rental arrears and treat Kitty and herself to an air flight to Paris, in order to check up on Joe, who has meanwhile become involved with a suspicious young Parisian lady (really a spy with code name "Madame Zero", who believes he is an English agent).
+She goes home to make steak and kidney pudding for their lodger, Joe — who is engaged to Kitty — who distractedly pours castor oil into the gravy, with amusing results.
+Joe is not sure he wants to be tied down to Kitty (or her impossible mother) and arranges for his travel agency employers to post him to Paris for six months, much to Kitty's discomfiture.

+While changing a light bulb, Old Mother Riley falls from a stepladder, resulting in her hospitalization.
+Keen to claim the maximum amount on her insurance, she alters her medical records for the worse — only to be carried off for an emergency operation, when the doctors see how much appears to be "wrong" with her.
+However, the ruse works: just as bailiffs are arriving to remove all Old Mother Riley's furniture, her insurance agent arrives with £250 in cash, which she uses to pay off her rental arrears.
+She then treats Kitty and herself to an air flight to Paris, in order to check up on Joe, who has meanwhile become involved with a suspicious young Parisian lady (really a spy with code name "Madame Zero", who believes he is an English agent).

-Old Mother Riley, terrified by the air flight, parachutes out of the plane and on landing is taken to a Paris police station, where the Commissioner locks her up as the suspected spy "Madame Zero".
-She escapes and joins Kitty in their luxurious Paris hotel, where they cause chaos (and a custard pie fight) in the restaurant, by mistakenly ordering a trolley-ful of trifles.
+Old Mother Riley, terrified by the air flight, parachutes out of the plane and, on landing, is taken to a Paris police station, where the Commissioner locks her up as the suspected spy "Madame Zero".
+She escapes and joins Kitty in their luxurious Paris hotel, where they cause chaos (and a custard pie fight) in the restaurant, by mistakenly ordering a trolley full of trifles.

 Checking up on Joe, they find him dancing in a café with "Madame Zero".
-Kitty is heartbroken, and Old Mother Riley drags her rival to the police station, demanding the woman should be locked up for alienating Joe's affections.
-When it emerges that the girl is in fact the mysterious "Madame Zero", Old Mother Riley is awarded a medal by the French authorities.
-She and Kitty return to England (by boat) and are joined by the repentant Joe, finally welcomed into the household by Old Mother Riley, who toasts the couple with champagne which she has smuggled through customs.
+Kitty is heartbroken, and Old Mother Riley drags the Parisian woman to the police station, demanding the woman should be locked up for alienating Joe's affections.
+When it emerges that the woman is in fact the mysterious "Madame Zero", Old Mother Riley is awarded a medal by the French authorities.
+She and Kitty return to England by boat and are joined by the repentant Joe, who is finally welcomed into the household by Old Mother Riley.
+She toasts the couple with champagne which she smuggled through customs.